edwzou/edwardzou.com/docs/Dockerize Django Portfolio Project and Deploy to Synlogy NAS Server.md

 ## C) Create Django based Portfolio Website locally

-1. Make sure the Dev Environment is up-to-date by installing the following apps/modules on to our lovely iMac 2021 (M1 chip).
+1. Make sure the Dev Environment is up-to-date by installing the following apps/modules on to our lovely iMac 2021 (M1 chip) or M2 MacBook.

    - Node: 18.16.0